syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 }
 {% endhighlight %}

+You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Multilevel_Grouping1401226920).

-## Group Header expand and collapse
+## Group expand and collapse

 By default, the groups will be in expanded state in SfListView.
-You can expand or collapse the group in runtime by setting [SfListView.AllowGroupExpandCollapse](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowGroupExpandCollapse.html) to `true`.
+You can expand or collapse the group in runtime by setting [SfListView.AllowGroupExpandCollapse](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowGroupExpandCollapse.html) to true.
 So, when user tap on group header, then the tapped group gets collapse if the group is in expand state and vice-versa.

 {% tabs %}
 {% highlight xaml %}